awsdocs/amazon-sagemaker-developer-guide/doc_source/automatic-model-tuning-how-it-works.md

 ## Random Search<a name="automatic-tuning-random-search"></a>

 In a random search, hyperparameter tuning chooses a random combination of values from within the ranges that you specify for hyperparameters for each training job it launches\.
-Because the choice of hyperparameter values doesn't depend on the results of previous training jobs, you can run the maximum number of concurrent training jobs wihtout affecting the performance of the search\.
+Because the choice of hyperparameter values doesn't depend on the results of previous training jobs, you can run the maximum number of concurrent training jobs without affecting the performance of the search\.

 For an example notebook that uses random search, see [https://github\.com/awslabs/amazon\-sagemaker\-examples/blob/master/hyperparameter\_tuning/xgboost\_random\_log/hpo\_xgboost\_random\_log\.ipynb](https://github.com/awslabs/amazon-sagemaker-examples/blob/master/hyperparameter_tuning/xgboost_random_log/hpo_xgboost_random_log.ipynb)\.